-NTP Server: NTP feature can be automatically enabled by typing NTP Server's IP.
+NTP client: Select the Time Setting Source to NTP client can let device enable the NTP client service.
+NTP client will be automatically enabled If you change Time source to NTP Client.
 The system will send request packet to acquire current time from the NTP server you assigned.